predictiveworks/gdelt-frames/README.md

 GDELT’s primary data offering is that of a several petabyte-sized database with entries on events, actors in events, news mentions of events, and sentiment analysis.
 A range of interrelated datasets can be accessed which total trillions of data points.

-Some of the most well-known use cases the GDELT datasets include:
+Some of the most well-known use cases of the GDELT datasets include:

 * Disaster Monitoring and Reporting
 * Event Monitoring